mistergarrison/lightspeed/lightspeed.md

         visually confirmed by a bright circle of the player's color appearing around the Sun.
     *   **Multiple Suns:** Left-click and drag to create a selection box that encompasses all desired friendly Suns.
+Implement a movement threshold (e.g., 5 pixels) to distinguish between a click and the start of a drag.
     *   **Add/Remove Selection:** Hold Shift while clicking to toggle selection of individual Suns.
 *   **Issuing Commands & Light Speed (Homeworld Model):**